deep-security/aws-config/README.md

 ### ds-DoesInstanceHavePolicy

-Checks to see if the current instance is protected by a specific of Deep Security's policy.
+Checks to see if the current instance is protected by a specific Deep Security policy.

 #### Rule Parameters: